 - Enter your username and password.

 It is possible that your instructor incorrectly entered your grade.
 You should contact your instructor immediately.
-If there has been an error, your instructor can submit a grade change form to the Student Enrollment Office.
+If there has been an error, your instructor can submit a grade change through their myAims portal.
+If instructors need help, they can email Records@aims.edu for assistance.

 A letter grade of “D” will count for your A.A. degree, but it will not transfer to another school.